 Today, the Paralympics are elite sport events for athletes with a disability.
 They emphasize, however, the participants' athletic achievements rather than their disability.
 The movement has grown dramatically since its first days.
 The number of athletes participating in Summer Paralympic Games has increased from 400 athletes from 23 countries in Rome in 1960 to 3,951 athletes from 146 countries in Beijing in 2008.

 The Paralympic Games have always been held in the same year as the Olympic Games.
 Since the Seoul 1988 Paralympic Games and the Albertville 1992 Winter Paralympic Games they have also taken place at the same venues as the Olympics.
 On 19 June 2001, an agreement was signed between the IOC and the IPC securing this practice for the future.
 From the 2012 bid process onwards, the host city chosen to host the Olympic Games will be obliged to also host the Paralympics.

-The Russian city of Sochi will host the Winter Paralympics in 2014 and Rio will be the host of the 2016 Paralympic Games.
+PyeongChang will host the 2018 Winter Paralympics in South Korea and Tokyo will be the host the 2020 Paralympic Games in Japan.

 News & Events

 Eating Right: Goalball Athletes Share Their Tips During National Nutrition Month - Though eating right is something we should all strive toward every day, in the… Read This Story

 2017 USABA/ABANJ Northeast Regional Goalball Tournament - Westmont, NJ Registration Information Read This Story